CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

 CivicActions has developed a contingency plan for that addresses:
 1. Essential missions, business functions, and associated contingency requirements
 2. Recovery objectives, restoration priorities, and metrics
 3. Roles and responsibilities are identified in the CP and include the ISCP Director, Incident Commander (IC), CivicActions Coordinator, and CivicActions Information System Security Officer (ISSO).
 4. Maintaining essential missions and business functions despite an information system disruption, compromise, or failure
 5. Full information system restoration without deterioration of the security safeguards originally planned and implemented
 6. The ISCP is reviewed and approved by ISCP Director, Incident Commander (IC), CivicActions ISSO and the System Owner annually.

 #### b

 ##### CivicActions

-The CivicActions Information System Contingency Plan (ISCP) has been distributed to all CivicActons team members.
+The CivicActions Information System Contingency Plan (ISCP) has been distributed to all CivicActions team members.
 The ISCP can be found in the CivicActions Handbook at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan>.

 #### c